Lady Gaga Flaunts Lots Of Skin, Goes For An Underboob Show At The Grammys

 The 30-year-old is currently getting back in the “Love Game” as she was spotted cozying up to a man for a romantic selfie before her Super Bowl performance.
 The man in question was none other than CAA talent agent, Christian Carino, 48.
 Last week, the couple was seen getting affectionate at the Tommy X Gigi fashion show in Venice, California.
 The talent agent is a longtime friend of Tommy Hilfiger.

-In an interview with Ryan Seacrest on KIIS-FM’s On Air, the singer was obviously shy when asked about a special man in whom she shares her successful halftime performance at the Super Bowl.
+In an interview with Ryan Seacrest on KIIS-FM’s On Air, the singer was obviously shy when asked about a special man with whom she shares her successful halftime performance at the Super Bowl.

 “I don’t know.
 You know I don’t talk about my love life, Ryan!
 I’m really red…and it doesn’t go with my outfit,” she replied with a nervous laugh.

-Although Gaga is privy about her love life, yet a source confirms exclusively to People that the budding couple is indeed dating.
+Although Gaga is privy about her love life, a source confirms exclusively to People that the budding couple is indeed dating.

 [Featured Image by Stuart C. Wilson/Getty Images]